 1. Let children know they’re the boss of their bodies.
-Emphasize and create opportunities for them to understand that they’re in control of how they interact with others and how others interact with them.
-Never force hugs, kisses or caresses as stand-ins for communication – even with relatives, even during holidays.
+Emphasize and create opportunities for them to understand they’re in control of how they interact with others and how others interact with them.
+Never force hugs, kisses, or caresses as stand-ins for communication – even with relatives.
 If a child doesn’t want to hug during greetings and goodbyes, let them know that’s okay – they can wave, high-five, blow a kiss, or simply state their salutations.

 3. Let children know it’s okay to ask for help and help them identify ‘safe’ adults.
-Teach kids that safe adults are adults who listen to what they want and need, and don’t make them feel uncomfortable or scared.
-Identifying safe adults is difficult, even for other adults, so the key here is to find strength in numbers and have children identify numerous adults who they feel they can freely open up to if they ever feel frightened or uncomfortable or are put in a situation that they don’t want to be in.
+Teach kids that safe adults listen to what they want and need, and don’t make them feel uncomfortable or scared.
+Identifying safe adults is difficult, even for other adults, so the key here is to find strength in numbers and have children identify numerous adults who the child feels they can freely open up to if they ever feel frightened or uncomfortable.
 Encourage them to tell these adults if anyone threatens them or tells them to keep secrets.
-Some children have unwanted sexual experiences in their homes, so don’t assume that their parents, relatives or caretakers are the safest option.
+Some children have unwanted sexual experiences in their homes, so don’t assume that their parents, relatives or caretakers are always the safest option.

 4. Be direct when talking about body anatomy.
 It’s common to rely on cutesy phrases to refer to genitalia, but coming up with alternative words for or telling children not to say words like “penis” or “vagina” sends the message that parts of their bodies are shameful.
 Kids who are taught not to talk about their bodies may feel less comfortable reporting if they are experiencing sexual harm.
 Check out the video below to learn more about how to talk to kids about their bodies in a way that is healthy and inclusive of the gender spectrum.